Create a Website Account - Manage notification subscriptions, save form progress and more.

 PFOA and PFOS do not occur naturally.
 They are man-made chemicals that have been used to make carpets, clothing, fabric for furniture, paper packaging for food, and other materials (such as non-stick cookware) that are resistant to water, grease or stains.
 They are also used for firefighting at airfields and in a number of industrial processes.
 Through one means or another, they have penetrated into the deep underground aquifer from which Hawthorne draws its water, most likely from industrial discharges

-In 2020 the New Jersey Department of Environmental Protection (DEP) set new limits on PFOA and PFOS in drinking water (limits that are well below the current federal advisory levels).
+In 2020 the New Jersey Department of Environmental Protection (DEP) set new limits on PFOA and PFOS in drinking water (limits that are well below the current federal health advisory levels).
 With regular testing required starting in 2021.
 The water itself has not changed.

-The DEP “maximum concentration level” for PFOA is 14 nanograms per liter (= parts per trillion)
+The DEP “maximum contaminant level” for PFOA is 14 nanograms per liter (= parts per trillion)

-The DEP “maximum concentration level” for PFOS is 13 nanograms per liter (= parts per trillion)
+The DEP “maximum contaminant level” for PFOS is 13 nanograms per liter (= parts per trillion)

-These levels are significantly less than the federal EPA “guidance level” of 70 nanograms per liter (parts per trillion), either individually or combined.
+These levels are significantly less than the federal EPA “health advisory level” of 70 nanograms per liter (parts per trillion), either individually or combined.

 DEP has said that neither PFOA nor PFOS is deemed an acute contaminant, and the notice issued by the DEP is NOT deemed a “do not drink” order.

 The DEP limits appear to have been established due to an abundance of caution and a concern about consumption of water over a lifetime

 Hawthorne’s water has concentrations of PFOS and PFOA well below the FEDERAL advisory levels of 70 parts per trillion

 According to the DEP, some people who drink water containing PFOA or PFOS in excess of the MCL over many years could experience problems with their blood serum cholesterol levels, liver, kidney, immune system, or, in males, reproductive system.
 Drinking water containing PFOA in excess of the MCL over many years may also increase the risk of testicular and kidney cancer.
 For females, drinking water containing PFOA or PFOS in excess of the MCL over many years may cause developmental delays in a fetus and/or an infant.